Eyelid Surgery (Blepharoplasty) in Beverly Hills, CA

-Eyelid Surgery (Blepharoplasty)
+What is Eyelid Surgery (Blepharoplasty) ?

-Look More Youthful
+More Youthful Appearance

 Signs of aging are prominent around the eyes in the form of fine lines, wrinkles, and sagging skin.
 Blepharoplasty reduces excess skin and tightens loose tissue surrounding the eyes to produce firm, smooth skin with a more youthful appearance.

-Brighten Tired Eyes
+Brightens Tired Eyes

 Loose skin and fat deposits can weigh down the eyelids and create a tired appearance even if a person is well rested.
 Excess fatty deposits can also create bags and puffiness around the eyes that contribute to a tired look.
 Eyelid surgery reduces excess skin and fat to rejuvenate the areas around the eyes and provide patients with a more rested and alert appearance.

-Restore Impaired Vision
+Restores Impaired Vision